What Is an Author Brand and Why Does It Matter?

 With your list of book attributes and other media you’ll be utilizing, it’s time to think about the practical application of your brand.
 For businesses, this usually takes the form of a ‘brand book.’
 At Lulu, we have a 30-page book that defines four important aspects of our brand:

-While you certainly don’t need anything as in-depth as a 30-page book, these four pillars make a great framework for your own brand guide.
+While you certainly don’t need anything as in-depth as a 30-page book, these four pillars are a great framework for your brand guide.

 Overview

-You should also make a list of keywords or statements that help define your tone.
+You should also list keywords or statements that help define your tone.

-This overview can include a variety of content; anything you might need when pitching your book to retailers or promoters/influencers who might help you reach new audiences.
+This overview can include various content, such as anything you might need when pitching your book to retailers or promoters/influencers who might help you reach new audiences.

 Logos/Imagery

 Creating an icon or logo for your author brand helps with consistency.
-I would not call it a necessity, but if you have the design skills or budget to hire a designer, it is nice to have.
+I would not call it a necessity, but it is nice to have if you have the design skills or budget to hire a designer.

 You should also list a few general parameters for images.
 This might include notes on style, use of certain kinds of images (say you write about zoology; you might want a few animal silhouettes) or design (such as vector vs. stock graphics).